theycallmeswift/theycallmeswift.github.com/_posts/2013-10-25-dont-throw-that-hackathon.md

 ![3 Main Reasons](/img/dont-throw-that-hackathon/page0007.jpg)

-Broadly speaking, I've broken the reasons that companies get involved in hackathons into three big categories.
+Broadly speaking, I've broken down the reasons that companies get involved in hackathons into three big categories.
 Now, you can certainly fall into more than one of these buckets, but I think there's always one strategy that dominates the others.
 And each of these buckets has its own *optimal*